DATA UPDATE: Learn more about the IZERVAY 3.5-year GATHER2 open-label extension (OLE) trial

 Learn more

-Physicians featured have been compensated.
+Physicians and patients featured have been compensated.

 IMPORTANT SAFETY INFORMATION AND INDICATION